Ecosystem service map says N.C. and Virginia anglers should head for the mountains

 An example of cultural ecosystem services mapping, with green areas showing where a fishery's capacity outweighs demand (Credit: Virginia Tech)

+With better management strategies, users of the waterways, both the diverse life that rely on aquatic systems for habitat and local communities who utilize the resource, will benefit.
 “The output of developing this framework is that you can begin to look at management choices in a logical context,” Angermeier said.
 “You can begin to assess things like the capacity of a system to provide a service, and the demand for that service, and the pressures that diminish that service.”

 Leave a Reply